JariBey/String-to-Differential-Equation-Solver/README.md

 Allows for ordinary- or partial differential equations to be converted from string to solution.
 Ideal for rapid scientific and Machine Learning dataset construction, or teaching purposes.

-AutoODE allows for the conversion of any order coupled ordinary differential equation via the Parse function, any order dimension agnostic differential equation (Lorenz-96 for example) via Parse_Local, and a function to solve the resulting equations.
+AutoODE allows for the conversion of any order coupled ordinary differential equation to numerically integrable coupled first order equations via the Parse function, any order dimension agnostic differential equation (Lorenz-96 for example) via Parse_Local, and a function to solve the resulting equations.
 Also comes with parallelized versions of said functions by adding the prefix Parallel_.

-AutoPDE allows for the conversion of any order coupled 1D partial differential equation via the Parse function, and a function to solve the resulting equations.
+AutoPDE allows for the conversion of any order coupled 1D partial differential equation to numerically integrable coupled first order 1D equations via the Parse function, and a function to solve the resulting equations.
 Because it allows for coupled equations, it can also be used for vector-valued partial differential equations.
 Also comes with parallelized versions of said functions by adding the prefix Parallel_.

 ODE example: